Hazenbox/FigKit/apps/docs/README.md

 cd apps/docs && pnpm dev
 ```

-The docs will be available at http://localhost:3001
+The docs will be available at http://localhost:3001 (for local development)

 ## Adding Content